 Enter the dimension values:

-When the Journal Allocation Tool is installed, a new ‘Allocate’ button will be available in the following journals:
+When the Journal Allocation Tool is installed, a new ‘Allocate’ button will be available in the following journals and documents:

 - General Journal